nicupavel/pipehttp/README.md

 [![Build](https://github.com/nicupavel/pipehttp/actions/workflows/build.yml/badge.svg)](https://github.com/nicupavel/pipehttp/actions/workflows/build.yml)

 # Pipe Http
-*Small and high performance pipe input to http output with persistent in-memory circular buffer with no libraries dependencies.*
+*Small and high performance pipe input to http output with persistent in-memory circular buffer and no libraries dependencies.*

 ## What it does ##
  Takes the output from another application and makes it available on HTTP.
 The output is kept in memory in a circular buffer